imkhateeb/rbac-admin-panel/README.md

 1. **Login Simulation**
    - A test admin user is automatically logged in when the application starts.
-   - Roles and permissions of the admin are dynamically fetched and stored.
+   - Roles and custom permissions of the admin are dynamically fetched and stored.
+   - You can add more custom permissions and roles to the admin.
+   - If needed add a new permission.
+        - Add it to admin's custome permissions
+        - Or assign that permission to a role and then assign that role to the admin.

 2. **Access Control**
-   - All actions on users, roles, and permissions are validated using the admin's assigned permissions.
+   - All actions on users, roles, and permissions are validated using the admin's assigned permissions and roles.

 3. **CRUD Operations**
-   - Simulated using React state and local storage.
+   - Simulated using state management library Redux Toolkit and local storage.

 4. **Validation**
    - Prevent unauthorized actions by validating permissions before executing functions.